Converting 49°F to Celsius: A practical guide

 -

 Linear Scales: Both Celsius and Fahrenheit are linear scales, meaning that the intervals between degrees are consistent.
 This linearity allows for a straightforward conversion using a simple mathematical formula.
-However, it’s important to note that this linearity does not extend to other temperature scales like Kelvin, which has an absolute zero point.
+That said, it’s important to note that this linearity does not extend to other temperature scales like Kelvin, which has an absolute zero point.

 Historical Context: The Origins of Fahrenheit and Celsius